At GoodCell, we’re here to support and guide you through our process every step of the way.

 Of course, you can still call us and speak with one of our Member Relationship Managers who can answer any specific questions you may have.
 Call us at 800–772-0593, or email us at [email protected].

 What does the GoodCell process look like?

-- You will need to order your GoodCell Kit and begin your subscription.
+- You will create your account when you order your GoodCell Kit and begin your subscription.

-- The MRM will register and send out your GoodCell Kit to you, as well as order the necessary testing included with your GoodCell Membership.
+- A Member Relationship Manager will register and send out your GoodCell Kit to you, as well as order the necessary testing included with your GoodCell Membership.

 - Once you have received your Kit, you will be instructed to make an appointment at your nearest Quest Patient Service Center and have your blood drawn by the Quest phlebotomists.